eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 Start time
 ----------
 The time that represents the minimum limit for the data points that will be displayed.
-That is, every data that refers to a time before this value will not be displayed. |br|
+That is, every data that refers to a time before this value will not be displayed.
-*Default initial timestamp* means the lower time that this data configuration has.
+*Default initial timestamp* means the lower timestamp that this data configuration has.

 .. _end_time:

 End time
 --------
 The time that represents the maximum limit for the data points that will be displayed.
-That is, every data that refers to a time after this value will not be displayed. |br|
+That is, every data that refers to a time after this value will not be displayed.
 *Now* means the current time.
 Be aware that the current time is not the maximum time that could be set up to see the data, but setting a time bigger than *Now* could (obviously) not have data points in the higher time frames.